Search for a hypothetical gauge boson and dark photons in charmonium transitions: DATA ANALYSIS

 The final state particles in this analysis are $\gamma e^+e^-e^+e^-$ and $\gamma e^+e^-\mu^+\mu^-$.
 The signal events are required to have two positive and two negative charged tracks and at least one photon.

 Charged tracks detected in the MDC are required to be within a polar angle ($\theta$) range of $|\rm{cos\theta}|<0.93$, where $\theta$ is defined with respect to the $z$-axis, which is the symmetry axis of the MDC.
-For charged tracks, the distance of closest approach to the interaction point (IP) must be less than 10\,cm along the $z$-axis, $|V_{z}|$, and less than 1\,cm in the transverse plane, $V_{xy}$.
+For charged tracks, the distance of closest approach to the interaction point (IP) must be less than 10\,cm along the $z$-axis, $|V_{z}|$, and less than 1\,cm in the transverse plane, $|V_{xy}|$.

 Photon candidates are identified using isolated showers in the EMC.
-The deposited energy of each shower must be more than $25~\text{MeV}$ in the barrel region ($|\cos \theta|< 0.80$) and more than $50~\text{MeV}$ in the end cap region ($0.86 <|\cos \theta|< 0.92$).
+The deposited energy of each shower must be more than $25~\text{MeV}$ in the barrel region ($|\cos \theta|< 0.80$) and more than $50~\text{MeV}$ in the end cap region ($0.86 <|\cos \theta|< 0.92$), where $\theta$ is the polar angle previously defined.
 To exclude showers that originate from charged tracks, the angle subtended by the EMC shower and the position of the closest charged track at the EMC must be greater than $10$ degrees as measured from the IP.
-To suppress electronic noise and showers unrelated to the event, the difference between the EMC time and the event start time is required to be within $[0, 700]~\text{ns}$.
+To suppress electronic noise and showers unrelated to the event, the difference between the EMC time and the trigger start time is required to be within $[0, 700]~\text{ns}$.

 Particle identification (PID) uses the measured information in the MDC, TOF, and EMC.
-The combined likelihoods ($\mathcal{L}^\prime$) under the electron or positron, pion, and kaon hypotheses are obtained.
-Electron or positron candidates are required to satisfy $\mathcal{L}^\prime(e)>0.001$ and $\mathcal{L}^\prime(e)/\left(\mathcal{L}^\prime(e)+\mathcal{L}^\prime(\pi)+\mathcal{L}^\prime(K)\right)>0.8$.
-Muon candidates are required to satisfy $\mathcal{L}^\prime(\mu)>0.001$, $\mathcal{L}^\prime (\mu)> \mathcal{L}^\prime (K)$ and $\mathcal{L}^\prime (\mu)>\mathcal{L} ^\prime(e)$.
+The combined likelihoods ($\mathcal{L}_{\text{p}}$) under the electron or positron, pion, and kaon hypotheses are obtained.
+Electron or positron candidates are required to satisfy $\mathcal{L}_{\text{p}}(e)>0.001$ and $\mathcal{L}_{\text{p}}(e)/\left(\mathcal{L}_{\text{p}}(e)+\mathcal{L}_{\text{p}}(\pi)+\mathcal{L}_{\text{p}}(K)\right)>0.8$.
+Muon candidates are required to satisfy $\mathcal{L}_{\text{p}}(\mu)>0.001$, $\mathcal{L}_{\text{p}} (\mu)> \mathcal{L}_{\text{p}} (K)$ and $\mathcal{L}_{\text{p}} (\mu)>\mathcal{L}_{\text{p}}(e)$.

 If there is more than one photon candidate, the combination with the smallest energy difference $\Delta E=|E_{\mathrm{cms}}-E_{\psi(3686)}|$ is retained, where $E_{\mathrm{cms}}$ is the center-of-mass energy and $E_{\psi(3686)}$ is the energy of the reconstructed $\psi(3686)$ particle.